-The Company has adopted and implemented a corporate social development management policy in order to increase the quality of local communities' health and economic welfare, and to enhance local citizen and government support for development of the Project.
-Local support for the mine is important to continued development of the Project.
-The policy outlines core values and principles used to formulate the Company's community improvement plans.
-The Company plans include conducting numerous environmental and social surveys in order to identify local impacts and needs.
+The Company has adopted and implemented a corporate social development management policy to guide community development activities in the project area.
+The Company maintains a staff of professionals retained to increase the quality of local communities' health and economic welfare, education, infrastructure, livelihood and to enhance local citizen and government support for development of the King-king Project.
+The increasing local support for the mine is important to continued development of the King-king Project.
+The core values and principles outlined in the policy are used to formulate the Company's community improvement plans and guide ongoing community development areas.
+The Company has conducted numerous environmental and social surveys in order to determine the impacts to and needs of the local communities.
+Based on the findings of these surveys, community projects are being undertaken to assist the communities, and mitigation is being developed to address potential future impacts associated with the Project development.

-The Company is also currently developing an Environmental Impact Statement (EIS) in accordance with the Philippine national requirements and an "International Social and Environmental Impact Assessment" (I-SEIA) to be consistent with the International Finance Corporation's (IFC) Performance Standards and the derivative Equator Principles.
+The Environmental Impact Statement (EIS) being developed in accordance with the Philippine national requirements is nearly complete and is anticipated to be submitted to the Department of Environment and Natural Resources in the first quarter of 2012.
+An "International Social and Environmental Impact Assessment" (I-SEIA) to be consistent with the International Finance Corporation's (IFC) Performance Standards and the derivative Equator Principles is planned for completion in 2012.
+The Company has engaged the services of a Filipino consulting firm to develop the application for the Declaration of Mine Project Feasibility (DMPF) - the major government approval required for the Project.
+This consulting firm is working in conjunction with the consultants retained to complete the feasibility study in developing the DMPF application.

 In conjunction with these activities, the Company is actively engaging with the local communities in transparent communications regarding the sustainable development of the Project.
-The Company is committed to free, prior and informed consent of indigenous people as defined by the IFC.
+The Company is also engaged in the free, prior and informed consent (FPIC) process to obtain the Certificate of Preconditions from the indigenous people as defined by the Philippine National Commission on Indigenous People (NCIP) and IFC.

-Currently, St. Augustine is working as the Technical Contractor to NADECOR as provided by a technical services agreement.
+Currently, St. Augustine is working as the technical services provider to NADECOR as described in the technical services agreement.

-6.2 Risk Factors
+Risk Factors